 Although it may seem daunting, working out how to budget your money doesn’t need to be hard.
-With these budgeting tips, saving up for your short and long-term goals will seem effortless.
-Even if you’re wondering how to budget money on low income, we’ve got you covered with smart methods such as the 50/30/20 budget rule.
+With these practical budgeting tips, saving up for your short- and long-term goals can almost seem effortless.
+And these tips aren’t just for those with a ton of disposable income.
+If you’re wondering how to budget money on low income, we’ve got you covered with smart methods such as the 50/30/20 budget rule.

-Here are some questions you might want to ask before making your budget:
+Here are three questions you might want to ask yourself before making your budget:

-What is important to you?
-For example, do you live for travelling, do you dream of becoming a homeowner, or would you like to save up for studying?
+- What is important to you?
+For example, do you live to travel?
+Do you dream of becoming a homeowner?
+Or would you like to save up for studying?

-What is a realistic, yet challenging, goal that you would want to save for?
+- What is a realistic, yet challenging, goal that you want to save for?

-Once you’ve asked yourself why you want to start saving, our next budgeting tip is to divide your savings goals into short and long-term plans.
-Short-term savings goals might include saving for the following:
+Once you’ve asked yourself why you want to start saving, the next step in building a budget is to divide your savings goals into short- and long-term plans.

 Long-term savings goals might look like:

-Having a combination of both short and long-term saving goals can make the larger goals seem less intimidating.
-As you gradually achieve your short-term goals, you realize how possible it is to save money and be in control of your finances, making your long-term goals feel increasingly attainable.
+Having a combination of both short- and long-term saving goals can make the larger goals seem less intimidating.
+As you gradually achieve your short-term goals, you may realize how possible it is to save money and be in control of your finances.
+And this can make your long-term goals feel increasingly attainable.

 How to budget money realistically

-Before starting your budget, you should consider whether your short and long-term savings goals are realistic.
-There’s nothing more demotivating than setting an idealized, yet totally unattainable goal, and watching it become increasingly impossible to achieve.
+Before starting your budget, consider whether your short- and long-term savings goals are realistic.
+There’s nothing more demotivating than setting an idealized, yet totally unattainable goal and watching it become increasingly impossible to achieve.

 A fantastic personal budgeting tip is to follow psychologist Edwin Locke’s SMART goal-setting method.
 SMART stands for: Specific, Measurable, Attainable, Relevant, and Time-bound.
-As long as your budgeting goals adhere to each of these five categories, they’re realistic enough for you to start your budget.
+As long as your budgeting goals adhere to each and every one of these five descriptions, they’re realistic enough for you to start your budget.